ENSpunks/Timeland/ReadMe.md

 #### **Core Concepts**

-- **Mass Cores:** Each mass is visualized as a sphere in 3D space, representing the 3D cross-section of a 4D manifold where the mass's 4D volume is projected.
+- **Mass Cores:** Each mass is visualized as a sphere in 3D space  representing the 3D cross-section of a 4D hyphersphere moving through 3D space at a constant velocity projecting its volume into the 3D cross section as quantized mass.

-- **Causal Light Shell:** Mass emits light, forming an expanding shell at the speed of light, carrying the energy information of the mass as photons.
+- **Causal Light Shell:** Mass emits light, forming an expanding shell at the speed of causality, carrying the energy information of the mass as massless quanta.

-- **Causal Gravity Sphere:** Gravity is the curvature of space around the mass, forming another expanding shell that warps space inversely proportional to distance.
+- **Causal Gravity Sphere:** Gravity is the curvature of 3D space by mass and propagting outward as a shell at the speed of causality.

 - **Observer Independence:** The interaction of these spheres and shells with others is frame-independent, described through spatial geometry, not time.